MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/map-and-array-types.md

 There are two ways to indicate the type of array on an item, `array[item]`.

-1. Structured resolution form
+1. Structured Resolution Form

-   Applying the trait [is.dataFormat.list](../list-of-traits.md#isdataFormatlist) to item without making space to hold a fixed number of the item.
+   Apply the trait [is.dataFormat.list](../list-of-traits.md#isdataFormatlist) to the item without making space to hold a fixed number of copies of the item.

-2. Non-structured resolution form
+2. Non-structured Resolution Form

-   Making a certain number of copies of the item, and applying the trait [has.expansionInfo.list](../list-of-traits.md#hasexpansionInfolist) to each item.
-If multiple type attributes are expanded and renamed, we would not able to easily differentiate each expanded attribute; therefore, This trait has parameters `expansionName` and `ordinal` to hold each trait's unique info.
+   Make a certain number of copies of the item, and apply the trait [has.expansionInfo.list](../list-of-traits.md#hasexpansionInfolist) to each item.
+If multiple attributes are expanded and renamed, we would not able to easily differentiate each expanded attribute; therefore, This trait has parameters `expansionName` and `ordinal` to hold each trait's unique info.

 #### I can construct a Array of type attributes

 The following examples are to define a new `NewPerson` entity which has an array of `email`.

-- Structured resolution form
+- Structured Resolution Form

     We can use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation on `email` to apply the trait [is.dataFormat.list](../list-of-traits.md#isdataFormatlist).